fossabot/prysm/README.md

 ## Contributing

 If you find an issue with prysm, please open an [issue](https://github.com/brandondube/prysm/issues) or [pull request](https://github.com/brandondube/prysm/pulls).
 Prysm has some usage of f-strings, so any code contributed is only expected to work on python 3.6+, and is licensed under the [MIT license](https://github.com/brandondube/prysm/blob/master/LICENSE.md).
+The library is most in need of contributions in the form of tests and documentation.